tradingview-pine-seeds/docs/repo.md

 ## Get access to a repository

 Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
+In the email, specify the following information:

+- Your TradingView username
+- Your GitHub username
+- The desired repository suffix

-Specify your GitHub username and the desired repository suffix.
+The GitHub username and repository suffix will be used in the repository name that has the `seed_<your_github_username>_<suffix_you_provided>` format.
 Note that the maximum number of characters allowed for the suffix is 16, and the overall repository name should not exceed 64 characters.
-The repository name format should be `seed_<your_github_username>_<suffix_you_provided>`.

-Additionally, describe in your email how you plan to use Pine Seeds and how you came across it.
+Additionally, kindly address the following questions in your email:

+- How do you plan to use Pine Seeds?
+- How have you come across it?

 This information will be valuable to us in our efforts to enhance the product.

 > __Note__